andreasabel/inCode/entry/hamiltonian-dynamics-in-haskell.md

 phase space as a system of first-order ODEs using the process described above.
 Then, given an initial phase space position, we can do a straightforward first-order ODE integration to simulate our system’s motion through phase space.
-That is, to “surf the Hamiltonian waves in phase space”, so to speak.
+To “surf the Hamiltonian waves in phase space”, so to speak.

 But, to be explicit, we also are going to need some derivatives for these functions/vectors, too.
 If you’ve been following along, the full enumeration of